‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 It’s a rather commonplace sentiment, but actually, these words were influenced by something a friend I used to be close with said long ago.

-Back then, I’d been friends with her for six years, but things went wrong and we drifted apart.
+At the time, I’d been friends with her for six years, but things went wrong and we drifted apart.

 At that time, she sent me an email.